Zikai (singer): 2019

-As a songwriter, Zikai wrote songs with Alexander Oscar, Janice and Marcus & Martinus and many more.
+As a songwriter, Zikai wrote songs with Alexander Oscar, Janice and many more.
 The song Number with Alexander Oscar sold gold in Denmark and the song Hearts Will Bleed written with Janice became a soundtrack to the game FIFA 20.
 On January 25, 2019, Zikai released her first song Mountain Peak, which got a big spread through P3, Swedish National Radio.
 In February, Zikai entered the stage at the Swedish Grammy awards 2019 and performed the song live.
 Grammy-winning GRADES made a remix of Mountain Peak which was released at the end of March, simultaneously mentioning Zikai as one of his new favorite artists.
-The song Beach Day was released on May 10, 2019 and in June Zikai was named as the Future Artist by P3.
+The song Beach Day was released on May 10, 2019, and in June Zikai was named as the Future Artist by P3.
 On September 27, the song Liquor Kisses was released.
 Dopest also listed Zikai as one of the most promising artists on the Swedish music scene in 2019.
-On December 2, Zikai ended the year with the single Do You Love Me Still?.
+On December 2, Zikai ended the year with the single "Do You Love Me Still?".

 2020

-May 8th Zikai’s debut-EP “Make You Mine” was released together with the song “Champagne For Breakfast”.
+May 8 Zikai's debut-EP "Make You Mine" was released together with the song "Champagne For Breakfast".
 She performed the song on Swedish TV-show Allsång på Skansen later that summer.

 In 2020 she also got nominated for a Denniz Pop-Award for Rookie of the year.

-In autumn 2020, she got her own talkshow called “Twenty Something Talkshow” on Youtube where she interviewed swedish celebrities.
-She also performed her song “Twenty Something” on Musikkalendern and on Tolvslaget på Skansen together with SVEA where they performed their version of Rihanna’s “Don’t Stop The Music”.
+In autumn 2020, she got her own talkshow called "Twenty Something Talkshow" on YouTube where she interviewed Swedish celebrities.
+She also performed her song "Twenty Something" on Musikkalendern and on Tolvslaget på Skansen together with SVEA where they performed their version of Rihanna's "Don't Stop The Music".

 2021

-Zikai started 2021 with a performance on the TV-show På spåret and got nominated for Gaffa-prize “This year’s breakthrough”.
+Zikai started 2021 with a performance on the TV-show På spåret and got nominated for Gaffa-prize "This year's breakthrough".

-In February the next single was released - “Stay This Way” together with JIM OUMA and Kes Kross, which she also got to perform on swedish TV-show Go’Kväll.
+In February the next single was released - "Stay This Way" together with JIM OUMA and Kes Kross, which she also got to perform on Swedish TV-show Go'kväll.

-In April Zikai released her version of Paul Simon's “You Can Call Me Al”.
+In April Zikai released her version of Paul Simon's "You Can Call Me Al".

 Most recently Zikai won Sweden's Grammis 2021 for this year's soul/RnB for her debut EP "Make You Mine".